Overhead-Intelligence/oi-cm4-toolkit/README.md

 <a name="changelog"></a>
 ## Changelog
-### Latest Version [1.1.0] - 2024-11-07
+### Latest Version [1.2.0] - 2025-01-20

 #### Changes
-- Modified set-datetime.sh script to work as a python script.
-- Changed serial read to be "line-by-line" to prevent data being heald up in buffer.
+- Renamed "toggle-cam-usb" to "cam-control"
+- Added camera triggering functionality to cam-control.sh
+- Renamed "check-services" to "system-services"
+- Added ability to enable or disable services to system-services.sh

 A history of all changes to this project will be documented in the [CHANGELOG.md](CHANGELOG.md) file.